DENTAL IMPLANTS

 Dental implants are made of the most biocompatible metal known to man – chemically pure titanium.
 Three months after placement of the dental implant, adequate bone will have grown on to the surface of the implant so it is strong enough to withstand the daily forces of normal function.
 (This process is known as osseointegration.)

-Are Dental Implants for me?
+Are dental implants for me?

 Implants can be placed so that they function totally independent of the remaining teeth.